ceph/ceph/doc/rados/operations/pools.rst

 .. describe:: hit_set_period

-   The duration of a hit set period in seconds for cache pools.
+   :Description: Determines the duration of a HitSet period (in seconds) for
-   The higher the number, the more RAM consumed by the ``ceph-osd`` daemon.
+                 cache pools.
+The higher the value, the more RAM is consumed by the ``ceph-osd`` daemon.
    :Type: Integer
-   :Example: ``3600`` 1hr
+   :Example: ``3600`` (3600 seconds: one hour)

 .. _hit_set_fpp:

 .. describe:: hit_set_fpp

-   The false positive probability for the ``bloom`` hit set type.
+   :Description: Determines the probability of false positives for the
-   See `Bloom Filter`_ for additional information.
+                 ``bloom`` HitSet type.
+For additional information, see `Bloom Filter`_.
    :Type: Double
    :Valid Range: 0.0 - 1.0
    :Default: ``0.05``